Richmond, Virginia: Transportation

-Richmond is a major hub for intercity bus company Greyhound Lines, which has its terminal at 2910 N Boulevard.
+Richmond is a major hub for intercity bus company Greyhound Lines.
 Multiple daily runs connect directly with Washington, D.C., New York, Raleigh, and elsewhere.
 Direct trips to New York take approximately 7.5 hours.
 Discount carrier Megabus provides curbside service from Main Street Station.
 Direct service is available to Washington, D.C., Hampton Roads, Charlotte, Raleigh, Baltimore, and Philadelphia.
 Connections to Megabus-served cities, such as New York, are made from Washington, D.C.

 The Greater Richmond Transit Company (GRTC) provides transit and paratransit bus service in Richmond and Henrico and Chesterfield counties.
 The GRTC, however, serves only small parts of the suburban counties.
 The far West End, Innsbrook and Short Pump, and almost all of Chesterfield County have no public transportation, despite dense housing, retail, and office development.
 According to a 2008 GRTC operations analysis report, a majority of GRTC riders use their services because they do not have available alternatives, such as a private vehicle.
 In 2014, U.S. Department of Transportation granted Richmond and the surrounding metropolitan area a roughly $25 million grant for the GRTC Pulse bus rapid transit system, which opened in June 2018, running along Broad Street from Willow Lawn to Rocketts Landing.

 The Richmond area has two railroad stations served by Amtrak.
 Each station receives regular service from north of Richmond, including Washington, D.C., Philadelphia, and New York.
 The region's main station, Staples Mill Road Station, is located just outside the city on a major north–south freight line that receives service to and from all points south, including Raleigh, Durham, Charlotte, Savannah, Newport News, Norfolk and Florida.
 The historic Main Street Station, renovated in 2004, is the only railway station in the City of Richmond.
 As of 2010, it only receives trains headed to and from Newport News due to track layout.

 Richmond also benefits from an excellent interstate highway position, lying at the junction of east–west Interstate 64 and north–south Interstate 95, two of the most heavily traveled highways in the state.
 As the state capital, Richmond has great state highway access.